Matrix concentration inequalities via the method of exchangeable pairs: Combinatorial sums of matrices. Combinatorial sums of matrices

 We may form a permuted matrix ``inner product'' by arranging one sequence in random order, multiplying the elements of the two sequences together, and summing the terms.
-In other words, we are interested in the random matrix
+That is, we are interested in the random matrix

-Then the random matrix $\coll{D}( \mtx{Z} )$ is a combinatorial sum of Hermitian matrices. \end{example}
+This random matrix $\coll{D}( \mtx{Z} )$ is a combinatorial sum of Hermitian matrices. \end{example}